robblanco/robblanco.github.io/teaching.md

   out remotely in a geographically distributed clasroom and teams of students.

 * [Software foundations: introduction to verified programming](/teaching/unizar2020/).
-  Upcoming course to be taught as part of the interdisciplinary summer school of the University of Zaragoza, based on *Software foundations*.
+  Course being taught as part of the interdisciplinary summer school of the University of Zaragoza, based on *Software foundations*.

 ### 2018-2019